jayanthidesign/Online-Advertisement-Click-Through-Rates/README.md

 # ONLINE ADVERTISEMENT CLICK-THROUGH RATES

-# Project Overview and Objective
+# Project Overview and Objective:

 This project focuses on analyzing user engagement with online advertisements using demographic data, ad-related attributes, click behavior, click time, and click-through rates (CTR).

 The main objective of this project is to analyze the factors that impact advertisement click-through performance and provide insights to optimize online ad strategies.

-# Data Sources
+# Data Sources:

 Source Description and Timeline: Mendeley Data and 2024.